skycoin/skycoin/docker/images/mainnet/README.md

 $ docker start skycoin-node-stable
 ```

+### Customizing node server with parameters

-You can pass parameters in to customize the execution of the skycoin node inside the container.
+The container accepts parameters in order to customize the execution of the skycoin node.
 For instance, in order to run the bleeding edge development image and listen for REST API requests at a non-standard port (e.g. `6421`) it is possible to execute the following command.

 ```sh
  $ docker run --rm -d -v skycoin-data:/data/.skycoin \